 Critical N Concentration Uncertainty

+Uncertainty in %Nc was characterized using three methods: (1) directly modeled 0.05 and 0.95 quantile value of posterior distribution of %Nc; (2) parameterized approximation of 0.05 and 0.95 quantile value of posterior distribution of %Nc; (3) indirect calculation of %Nc using 0.05 and 0.95 quantile values for a and b.

-The %Nc for a set of discrete values of W between 1 Mg dry wt. ha-1 and the maximum observed value of W in the experimental data set was calculated for each individual draw based on the fitted values of parameters a and b for that draw.
+For the directly modeled method, %Nc for a set of discrete values of W between 1 Mg dry wt. ha-1 and the maximum observed value of W in the experimental data set was calculated for each individual posterior draw based on the fitted values of parameters a and b for that draw.
 From the distribution of %Nc values, the 0.05, 0.50 (i.e., median) and 0.95 quantile values were identified for each effect level of location:variety to determine the 90% credible region for %Nc.
 This approach makes maximal use of the jointly estimated parameters contained in the posterior distribution.

-To develop curves approximating the upper and lower boundaries of the 90% credible region for %Nc (i.e., the 0.05 and 0.95 quantile values, respectively), a negative exponential curve of the same form as the CNDC (i.e., y = a x–b) was fit using nls (R Core Team, 2021b) to the set of data previously identified as defining the boundaries of the 90% credible region (i.e., 0.05 and 0.95 quantile values).
-These curves approximating the upper and lower boundaries of the credible region for the CNDC are respectively referred to as CNDCup and CNDClo, where parameters aup and bup correspond to CNDCup and parameters alo and blo correspond to CNDClo.
+For the parameterized approximation method, two negative exponential curve of the same form as the CNDC (i.e., y = a x–b) were fit using nls (R Core Team, 2021b) to the 0.05 and 0.95 quantile values of the posterior distribution of %Nc computed using the directly modeled method described above.
+This approach to derive parameterized approximation of the 90% credible region attempts to simplify the complexity of communicating and propagating uncertainty in %Nc.
+These parameterized curves approximating the upper and lower boundaries of the credible region for the CNDC are respectively referred to as CNDCup and CNDClo, where parameters aup and bup correspond to CNDCup and parameters alo and blo correspond to CNDClo:

+%Nc,lo = alo W–b_lo [8]

+%Nc,up = aup W–b_up [9]

+For the indirect calculation method,